 Now, a new threat is rising.
 Cases of Zika virus are increasing at an alarming rate in Central and South America.
 While there has been no evidence of Zika being transmitted through local mosquito populations here in the U.S., as of this writing, Zika cases are being reported around the country, and this has state health officials on high alert.

 This is a virus that can damage babies at all stages of pregnancy, resulting in a range of birth defects including microcephaly, a congenital condition in newborns that is characterized by an abnormally small head and incomplete brain development.
 If a mosquito bites someone infected with Zika, it can carry and spread this virus throughout the local human population.
 It is this local transmission that health officials are watching closely.

 Deadly viruses aren't the only diseases mosquitoes spread.
 They are known to carry filariasis, yellow fever, encephalitis, and more.
 And, even when mosquito-borne diseases don't kill, they can be extremely uncomfortable.
 Dengue is referred to as break-bone fever because of the incredible pain it causes in the body.
 And, all viruses have the potential to produce flu-like symptoms such as vomiting, fever, diarrhea, and hemorrhaging.

 Are mosquitoes dangerous?
 Yes.
 But not nearly as dangerous here in the United States.
 Through government surveillance programs, immediate access to medical treatment, public awareness, and mosquito abatement, we have managed to significantly reduce the threat here in our country.
-If you'd like to be part of the solution, learn how mosquito abatement for businesses and homeowners work to deter the spread of mosquito-borne viruses.
+If you'd like to be part of the solution, learn how mosquito abatement for businesses and homeowners works to deter the spread of mosquito-borne viruses.
 Together we can protect our communities from these dangerous and deadly diseases.

 Contact us today about our comprehensive mosquito reduction program that will eliminate all mosquito breeding grounds on your property, which will reduce the number of incoming mosquitoes and thus decreasing the mosquito population on your property.